ginkgo-project/ginkgo/doc/joss/paper.md

 of Ginkgo features.

 # Acknowledgements
-TODO: Update this:
-This project was supported by the Helmholtz Institute []  and the US - DOE funding.
+Research and software development in Ginkgo received support from the Helmholtz association (Impuls und Vernetzungsfond VH-NG-1241), and the US Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration.

 # References